 To learn more about binocular vision, visit these web pages:

 Strabismus (crossed eyes, eye turns) and Amblyopia (decreased vision, "Lazy Eye"):

 Vision Therapy programs offer much higher cure rates for strabismus and amblyopia compared to eye surgery, glasses, and/or patching.
-The earlier the patient receives Vision Therapy the better, however, our office successfully treats adult patients.
+Our office successfully treats children and adults.

 To learn more about crossed eyes, eye turns, or lazy eye, visit these web pages:

 - About Eye Turns: Constant (Always) or Intermittent (Sometimes, Occasionally)

 - Amblyopia, Lazy Eye, and Strabismus - Not All The Same!

 - Children's Vision: Amblyopia (Lazy Eye), Strabismus (Crossed Eyes, Exotropia, Hypertropia, Esotropia, etc.) Exophoria...